 - The requirement to assess a company’s ability to continue as a going concern is a relatively new requirement – dating back to 2017.

-- Since that time, the global and domestic economic climate has been good to robust, making this assessment relatively easy for many companies.
+- Since that time, the global and domestic economic climate had predominantly been good to robust, making this assessment relatively easy for many companies.

-- COVID-19 has continued to impact the economic climate in different ways, making the going concern assessment more challenging for some companies.
+- However, recent global events have impacted the economic climate in different ways, making the going concern assessment more challenging for some companies.